 Who is eligible for Spousal Support?

-- The duration of the marriage (i.e., short-term, moderate-term, long-term)
+· The duration of the marriage (short-term, moderate-term, long-term)

-- The age, physical and emotional condition of each party
+· The age, physical and emotional condition of each party, including any disability,

-- The financial resources of each party, including marital assets, non-marital assets, and liabilities
+· The resources and income of each party, including marital assets, non-marital assets, and liabilities,

-- The current earning capacity, skills, and ability to obtain employment; or the time necessary for either party to acquire sufficient education or training to find appropriate employment
+· The earning capacity, education, skills, and ability to obtain employment; or the time necessary for either party to acquire sufficient education or training to find appropriate employment,

-- The responsibilities that each party will have over minor children
+· The responsibilities that each party will have regarding minor children in common,

 Alimony is not guaranteed and will not be awarded in every case.
 At Alba & Straile, we recognize the complexities of litigation, including alimony.

 Types of Alimony in Florida

 The state of Florida defines various types of alimony or spousal support.
 Each category is unique and employed for a different set of reasons.
 Spousal support terminates upon the death of either payer or recipient.